NewSpring/Holtzman/README.md

 ## Deploys

 This project can be automatically deployed by Travis CI using release tags.
-We have 3 different environments to deploy to: alpha, beta, production.
+We have 2 different versions of the application, web and native.
+We also have 3 different environments to deploy to: alpha, beta, production.

-To do a release, simply create a tag using the following naming convention:
+To deploy, create a release/tag using a combination of the site name, site version, environment target, and version number.

 ```
-app/alpha/0.0.3
-app/beta/1.0
-my.newspring.cc/production/3.4.5
+newspring/web/production/1.0.8
+newspring/native/beta/0.0.3-45
 ```